vladkens/blog/content/2024-09-18-htmx-table.md

 }
 ```

-Let's defina two more helper function which will render pagination link and delimiter (like `...`):
+Let's define two more helper function which will render pagination link and delimiter (like `...`):

 ```rust
 fn pagination_link(qs: &TableFilter, i: u32) -> maud::Markup {